Skip to main content

 Property Tax Relief for Seniors in California in 2026

-Bottom Line: California does not currently have a broad statewide property-tax exemption just because you are older.
-The main statewide relief tools for older homeowners are the Homeowners’ Exemption, the Property Tax Postponement Program, the Proposition 19 base-year transfer for people age 55 and older who move, and the Disabled Veterans’ Exemption for qualifying veterans.
-Many seniors can also lower a bill by checking for local parcel-tax exemptions, asking for a lower value if the home is overassessed, or using a county installment plan if taxes are already defaulted.
+Bottom line: California does not have a broad statewide property-tax exemption just because you are older.
+The main statewide relief tools for older homeowners are the Homeowners’ Exemption, the Property Tax Postponement Program, the Proposition 19 transfer for people age 55 and older who move, and the Disabled Veterans’ Exemption for qualifying veterans.
+Many seniors can also lower or manage a bill by checking local parcel-tax exemptions, asking for a lower value if the home is overassessed, or asking the county tax collector about a payment plan if taxes are already defaulted.

 Emergency help now

-• If you are about to miss a property-tax payment, call your county tax collector today using the California county contacts directory and ask for the exact amount due, the delinquency date, and whether a payment plan or disaster-related penalty relief is available.
+• If you are about to miss a property-tax payment, call your county tax collector today.
+Use the county contacts directory to find the correct office.
+Ask for the exact amount due, the delinquency date, and whether a payment plan or disaster-related penalty relief is available.

 • If you are age 62 or older, blind, or disabled, call the State Controller’s Property Tax Postponement team at 1-800-952-5661 today.
-The posted 2025-26 filing window closed on 10 February 2026, but the official FAQ says to call and ask whether your county qualifies for any extension after that date.
+The posted 2025-26 filing window closed on February 10, 2026.
+Ask if any county extension applies and when the next cycle is expected to open.

 • If your home was damaged by fire, flood, or another disaster, file a calamity or disaster reassessment claim right away.
-The Board of Equalization says you usually have up to 12 months to file, and some owners can also get a temporary deferral while the county reassesses the damage.
+The BOE disaster page says many claims must be filed within 12 months, and some owners may qualify for temporary relief while the county reassesses the damage.

 What property tax relief for seniors in California actually looks like